Kung Pao Beef

 -

-Pat the flank steak dry and slice thinly against the grain, aiming for 1/8 inch.
+Pat the flank steak dry with paper towels, then slice it very thinly against the grain for tenderness.

 -